facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 This will create a json file containing the output and other automatic metrics for the question-controlled CT model with z=7.
 The script `eval_wordstat.py` always places the json file in the same place as the model file.
-The script can take a while to complete.
+The script can take a while to complete (you can set e.g. `--num-examples 512` to generate a script on a subset of the data).

 Note: Due to changes in ParlAI, there might be some small differences between the json file created via this method, and the json files downloadable in the